Part-Aware Fine-grained Object Categorization using Weakly Supervised Part Detection Network: The Proposed Method

 The detection stream aims for learning a specified number $P$ of part detectors that detect from (the proposed RoIs of) the input image local parts that are most useful/discriminative for fine-grained categorization.
 To this end, we use two consecutive FC layers (with ReLUs) to process RoI features $\{ \mathbf{f}_{RoI}^i \}_{i=1}^{R}$.
 To model those local parts that are either on the background or less discriminative among fine-grained categories, we use $P+1$ output neurons in the second FC layer.
 Outputs of the second FC layer are denoted as $\mathbf{X}_{det} \in \mathbb{R}^{(P+1)\times R}$.
 FC layers themselves barely give the detection stream the ability to learn distinctive and semantically meaningful part detectors.
 We use a softmax operator, termed as ``part softmax'', immediately following the second FC layer, which gives the output matrix $\widetilde{\mathbf{S}}_{det} \in \mathbb{R}^{(P+1)\times R}$.
 Elements of $\widetilde{\mathbf{S}}_{det}$ are computed as

 where $x_{det}^{ij}$ is an entry of $\mathbf{X}_{det}$, and $i$ and $j$ index the part detectors and RoI features respectively.
 While there are no ground-truth part annotations available, learning part detectors is made possible by the use of part softmax (cf. Eq. (\ref{EqnDetSoftMax1})): in the forward pass, each proposed RoI is associated with one of the $P+1$ output neurons of the second FC layer by scaling up the corresponding score toward the value of $1$ while suppressing others; this is reinforced in the backward pass and consequently, patterns of discriminative parts are learned as parameters of FC layers in a weakly supervised and locally optimal manner.
+To give an intuition on what we have learned for part detectors, we illustrate in Figure \ref{fig:detection_scores} examples of the proposed RoIs for an input image, where scores in each column are the ones computed from (2) for each RoI, and rows of different colors correspond to individual part detectors, including the background one.
+Figure \ref{fig:detection_scores}-(a) shows that these RoIs are differentiated and associated with different part detectors, and those associated with the same one have the similar visual appearance, suggesting that individual part detectors are trained to characterize patterns of local distinctiveness.
+Figure \ref{fig:detection_scores}-(b) also shows that when applying these learned part detectors to images of different categories, they detect local regions that have the potential of fine-grained discrimination.

 Then, we use a second softmax operator, termed as ``proposal softmax'', on $\widetilde{\mathbf{S}}_{det}$ to rank their associations with each of the $P$ part detectors.
 This produces $\mathbf{S}_{det} \in \mathbb{R}^{(P+1)\times R}$ whose elements are compute as